ManticoreGamesInc/platform-documentation/docs/tutorials/gameplay/abilities.md

 An ability is anything that the player can do themselves.

-Anytime that a player can do something more than just jump and crouch that should be added to a Core project as an ability.
+Anytime that a player can do something more than just jump and crouch, that should be added to a Core project as an ability.
 Abilities are how a creator can add functions that a player can activate, and these abilities can be anything.

 An ability could be to sprint, a dance emote, the opening of a hidden menu; an ability can be anything that ought to happen on a button press or at a certain moment, repeatedly.